DevelopmentDennis/HouseholdCostTracker/README.md

 # HouseholdCostTracker

-A small react native application to track your monthly spendings
+A small react native application to track your monthly spendings completely offline